d-wrede/AWS_capstone_project/logbook/project_logbook.md

 Gateway.png)
   - check if the API Gateway output URL is correct ;-)
   - an API key is not strictly necessary for the API Gateway setup
+  - juhuu, received 'internal server error'!
+That indicates that the CORS problem is solved (by simplifying to simple CORS requests)
+  - wow, my lambda function got triggered!
+I see logs in CloudWatch - it's an error message, but well!
+  -